Our most popular contraceptives: IUS v combination pill

 • It can increase blood pressure

 • The pill can slightly increase the risk of developing breast and cervical cancer.
-This reduces with time after stopping the pill
+This reduces with time after stopping the pill.
+And please remember to attend your cervical screening!

 • The pill does not protect you from sexually transmitted infections (STIs) so for this you need to use condoms as well.